apereo/cas/docs/cas-server-documentation/developer/Contributor-Guidelines.md

 and most are often accepted.
 If you find your contribution to take longer than *usual* to be merged, it's possible that the proposed changeset violates one or more of the following principles:

-- The patch intends to fix a supposed problem and yet provides no automated, reproducable, verifiable way for one to verify the issue other than anecdotal, descriptive, manual evidence.
+- The patch intends to fix a supposed problem and yet provides no automated, reproducible, verifiable way for one to verify the issue other than anecdotal, descriptive, manual evidence.
 - The patch fails to pass automated unit or integration tests.
 - The patch fails to adhere to the project's styling guidelines.
 - The patch fails to provide adequate unit or integration tests for the proposed changes.